irvnriir/b/README.md

 ## GitHub Issues

-Use Labels when you search, we intend them to be .
+When you search, use Labels that start with "- ", we intend them to be .

 If any, suggest to: add or create; missing Labels, in relevant Issues .